 What causes seasonal flu in children?

 Upon investigation, Viraj was diagnosed with the flu.
 Aashna asked the doctor what could have caused her child to get sick.

-“Influenza, commonly known as the flu, is a contagious respiratory infection caused by a virus,” said Dr. Mandeep Walia, Consultant Pediatric Pulmonologist at Sitaram Bhartia Hospital in Delhi.
+“Influenza, commonly known as the flu, is a contagious respiratory infection caused by a virus,” said Dr. Ritika Chhawchharia, Consultant Pediatric Pulmonologist at Sitaram Bhartia Hospital in Delhi.

 The influenza virus outbreak happens every year, especially in the winter season.